tqn/ahud/README.md

+# NOTICE

+This is a Team Fortress 2 HUD that doesn't actually have anything to do with programming.
+It's for my own personal gaming.

+This HUD is forked.
+It does not belong to me.
+I put it here for easy version control and being able to easily update it, while keeping local changes.
+The close captioning commits are for a set of close captions that a kind gamer gave to me, and does not want to release them.
+(They're in a separate folder.)

 #ahud

 ahud is a simplistic HUD for Team Fortress 2 first started by [kyle](https://github.com/hikyle) and further developed by me. ahud draws inspiration from various HUDs, including, but not limited to, [rayshud](https://github.com/raysfire/rayshud), [yahud](https://github.com/whayay/yahud), and [omphud](https://github.com/omp/tf2hud).